hiroki-kawauchi/SHAPObjectDetection/README.md

-# SHAP-based Methods for Interpretable Object Detection in Satellite Imagery
+# SHAP-Based Interpretable Object Detection Method for Satellite Imagery
-This is the author implementation of [SHAP-based Methods for Interpretable Object Detection in Satellite Imagery](https://github.com/hiroki-kawauchi/SHAPObjectDetection.git).
+This is the author implementation of [SHAP-Based Interpretable Object Detection Method for Satellite Imagery](https://www.mdpi.com/2072-4292/14/9/1970).
 The implementation of the object detection model (YOLOv3) is based on [Pytorch_YOLOv3](https://github.com/DeNA/PyTorch_YOLOv3).
 The framework of the proposed method does not depend on any particular object detection model.

 <p align="left"><img src="data/whole_figure.png" height="380"\>